animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The Spring Data for Apache Geode project also includes one sample application.
-Named “Hello World”, the sample application demonstrates how to configure and use Apache Geode inside a Spring application.
+The Spring Data for GemFire project also includes one sample application.
+Named "Hello World", the sample application demonstrates how to configure and use Apache Geode inside a Spring application.
 At run time, the sample offers a shell that lets you run various commands against the data grid.
 It provides an excellent starting point for